fardeen9983/Ultimate-Dux/Languages/Ruby/Reamde.md

 Head over to [Official Documentation of Ruby](https://www.ruby-lang.org/en/downloads/) to download Ruby for your system.

-USe [RVM](http://rvm.io/)/[rbenv](https://github.com/rbenv/rbenv#installation) CLI tool for Linux and macOS For windows head over to [Ruby Installer](https://rubyinstaller.org/) to download the stable/latest installer
+Use [RVM](http://rvm.io/)/[rbenv](https://github.com/rbenv/rbenv#installation) CLI tool for Linux and macOS For windows head over to [Ruby Installer](https://rubyinstaller.org/) to download the stable/latest installer

 ## References